 TrueBeam allows our radiation oncologists to deliver optimal doses of radiation to pancreatic tumors with increased accuracy.
 The technology's real-time imaging enables us to monitor pancreatic tumor motion during treatment, provide targeted radiation therapy and avoid damage to surrounding healthy tissues.

-In addition, TrueBeam administers treatment significantly faster than some other systems, which minimizes the time you spend receiving radiation therapy in a treatment room.
+In addition, TrueBeam administers treatment faster than some other systems, which minimizes the time you spend receiving radiation therapy in a treatment room.

 What is TrueBeam™?